BottiniLab/action-hippo/README.md

 Code was mostly run on a compute server (SLURM).
 Code necessary for this is labelled with a letter and 'submit_slurm', but can easily be adapted for use on any personal compute server or run as individual files using the 'sys.argv' commands from terminal.

----

-## data

-Data is stored in `/data/`, divided into:, neural, deepMReye, behavioural and eyetracking data.

-All data are provided as `.zip` files.

-Models used for RSA analyses are also provided as a separate `.zip` file.

----

-## code

-Code to reproduce all figures and findings can be found in `/code/`, divided into:
-- behavioural analyses
-- eyetracking analyses
-- neural data analyses (including deepMReye)
-- additional functions (e.g. reliability-based voxel selection)

----

-## results

-Results for the RSA analyses can be found in `/results/`.
-Behavioural and eyetracking analyses can be found in Jupyter notebooks in the relevant code sections.

----

-For any further information, feel free to contact Alex (alex.eperon@gmail.com).

----

 ## fMRI analysis